Bangkok Temple Dress Code

 The Grand Palace is one of Thailand’s holiest sights.
 Visitors must be dressed appropriately in order to enter the grounds.
-Your guide will advise you in the morning before levaving hotel if any changes to your attire is required.
+But Don’t worry I will advise you in the morning before leaving hotel if any changes to your attire is required.

-The Grand Palace and The Emerald Buddha Image Temple (Wat Phrakaew) has very strict with the dress code
+The Grand Palace and The Emerald Buddha Temple (Wat Phrakaew) have a very strict dress code

-Ladies: long pants or skirt knees are covered, shoulders are covered.
+Ladies: long pants DOWN TO ANKLE or skirt knees are covered, shoulders are covered.

 Visitors are required to dress appropriately.